Request a Coaching Session

 Participating providers will receive access to iCompass, an online forum and resource library that facilitates the connection of healthcare professionals across the continuum and drive sustainable healthcare transformation through the sharing of best practices, tools and resources.

 The skilled Compass team will directly support participating providers, helping them to navigate local barriers and challenges using performance improvement methodologies and quality improvement tools.
 Customized to meet each provider's needs, Compass delivers technical assistance using a flexible multi-modal approach focused on creating sustainable opioid stewardship practices.

 AS A PARTICIPANT IN THIS INITIATIVE, PROVIDERS WILL RECEIVE, AT NO COST:

-- Participate in customer serve surveys and provider assessments to capture feedback and assess provider needs.
+- Participate in customer service surveys and provider assessments to capture feedback and assess provider needs

-Please complete the Prescriber Enrollment profile provided at the top of the page.
-Once submitted, a Compass Clinical Improvement Consultant will be in touch with you to begin developing a tailored approach to your meet your current needs and engage you in Compass Opioid Stewardship Program activities.
+Please complete the Prescriber Enrollment profile (Link) to begin the Compass Opioid Stewardship Program enrollment process.
+Once submitted, a Compass Clinical Improvement Consultant will be in touch with you to begin developing a tailored approach to meet your current needs and engage you in program activities.

-Please contact IHC at email@example.com with any questions.
+Please contact IHC at email@example.com (email) with any questions.